peepsquest/tutorials/src/grapefruit-basics.md

 This is more of a learning excercise to see how experienced game developers setup a game.
 </div>

 Pan by dragging with the mouse or move the orb around with the arrow keys.
-The orb is not constrained with the world (still learning __grapefruitjs__).
+The orb is not constrained to the world yet (still learning __grapefruitjs__).

 {{{EXAMPLE style='height: 600px;'}}}